snacktavish/TreeUpdatingComparison/TreeComparison.md

 ```
     $ python get_synth_subtree.py --ott-ids 970153 675102 937560  --output lizards
 ```

+The output tree will be written to lizards.tre.

 ## Finding published trees that have your taxon or taxa of interest: